Part 3: Engaging in the Trainings of Bodhicitta

 Habitual disturbing emotions are hard to stop through counteractions.
 Armed with antidotes, the guards of and Destroy disturbing emotions like attachment At once, as soon as they arise -- This is the practice of bodhisattvas.

-This verse describes the moment-to-moment warfare of the inner life.
+This verse describes the moment-to-moment vigilance of the inner life.
 Disturbing emotions -- attachment, anger, pride, jealousy, ignorance -- are habitual.
 They have been reinforced through countless lifetimes.
 Once they are allowed to develop and take hold, they become extraordinarily difficult to dislodge.
+Like a spark that lands on dry grass, the longer you wait, the bigger the fire.

 The solution is speed.
 Catch them the instant they arise, before they gain momentum, before they harden into action.
 This requires two mental faculties working together like guards at a gate.